dogweather/forkful/content/en/java/files-and-io/creating-a-temporary-file.md

   \ you\u2026"
 lastmod: '2024-03-13T22:44:59.989229-06:00'
 model: gpt-4-1106-preview
-summary: "Creating a temporary file means making a file that's only needed for a short\
+summary: Creating a temporary file means making a file that's only needed for a short time, then deleted.
-  \ time, then deleted.
-Programmers do it for intermediate storage, like when you\u2026"
 title: Creating a temporary file
 weight: 21
 ---